Madagascar Dragon Tree (Dracaena Marginata) Care Guide

 - Dracaena marginata ‘tarzan’ — Tarzan is unique not because of its color (it’s the same as the original dracaena marginata), but because of the shape of the plant.
 It’s much spikier and spherical, and as it grows has a very unique and alien look to it.

-Overall, Madagascar Dragon Tree is really easy to care for.
+Overall, the dragon tree plant is really easy to care for.
 However, that doesn’t mean you can just set it and forget it like succulents!
 There are a few considerations you should take into account with this plant that we’ll get into.

-Dragon trees do best in partial shade.
+Dragon trees do best in partial shade or indirect light.
 This means that if you’re growing indoors, you should have it on a north-facing windowsill, near one facing east or west, and further away from one facing south.

 You will know you’re giving the plant too much light if the leaves burn.
 On the flip side, you’ll know you aren’t giving it enough light when the accent colors on the leaves start to fade.